vizmi/star-trek-adventures/doc/specification.md

     Special cases:
     - "Starfleet" gets to choose from any discipline

-5. Choose or roll the **Starfleet academy** path
-    The academy track grants the following benefits:
+5. Choose or roll the **Starfleet academy** path.
+Grants the following benefits:
     - a *value*
     - +3 point of *attributes*, maximum +2 increase per attribute, any attribute
     - a major *discipline* (+2) and 2 minor *disciplines* (+1).
 No discipline can be higher than 4
     - 3 *focuses*
     - a *talent*

-6. Choose the **Career**
-    The career step provides the following benefits:
+6. Choose the **Career**.
+Grants the following benefits:
     - a *value*
     - a *talent*

-7. Choose or roll two **Career Event**
+7. Choose or roll two **Career Event**.
+Grants the following benefits:
-    A career event provides
     - an *attribute* increase
     - a *discipline* increase
     - one *focus*